- Future Students

-Continue to work while completing your degree.You can choose to study fully online or in a hybrid format.
+Work while completing your degree.You can choose to study fully online or in a hybrid format.

 Your entire program is studied online.
 No campus visits are required.
 Study from anywhere with an internet connection.

-More than half of your courses are completely online.
+Three-quarters of your courses are completely online.
 “Hybrid” courses combine online study with in-class lectures and group discussions on the University campus in Toronto.
 You attend class two weekends per hybrid course: Friday evening (5 to 9 p.m.) and Saturday (8:30 a.m. to 4:30 p.m.).

 Hybrid weekend dates for new students starting Fall 2019 are: September 6-7, September 11-12, October 25-26 and November 29-30. (subject to change)